Opinion | Trump’s latest Supreme Court spin unmasks the GOP’s vile game

 It’s important to remember that McConnell denied Garland a hearing by arguing that it would be unfair to voters to allow a president to pick a Supreme Court justice during a presidential election year, before the voters got their say on whether that president should remain in office.

-As McConnell defined the principle in 2016, “the American people are choosing their next president, and their next president should pick this Supreme Court nominee.”
+As McConnell defined the principle in 2016, “The American people are choosing their next president, and their next president should pick this Supreme Court nominee.”

 So why shouldn’t “their next president” pick this Supreme Court nominee?
 Trump and Republicans have come up with a new way to justify this: They claim the key difference this time is that the same party controls both the Senate and the White House.